scare-scale/ScareScale/src/content/movie/untold-2025.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /74ZXmVoV915tkBzSYztU4NOIbia.jpg
+synopsis: "Vivian Vera is a multi-awarded journalist with a dark past.
+She sensationalized some of her breaking news for her ambition.
+Her distortion of the truth ruined lives, and these lives have begun to haunt Vivian – they want her to join them... or else they will kill everyone around her who helped her in the lie."
 ---
-Vivian Vera is a multi-awarded journalist with a dark past.
-She sensationalized some of her breaking news for her ambition.
-Her distortion of the truth ruined lives, and these lives have begun to haunt Vivian – they want her to join them... or else they will kill everyone around her who helped her in the lie.